Giordano's

-Giordano's is an American pizzeria chain that specializes in Chicago-style stuffed pizza.
+Giordano's is an American pizzeria chain that specializes in Chicago-style stuffed deep-dish pizza.
 Brothers Efren and Joseph Boglio founded Giordano's in 1974 in Chicago, Illinois.
-The pizzeria has since expanded to over 65 locations in Arizona, Colorado, Florida, Indiana, Iowa, Minnesota, Ohio, Nevada, and Wisconsin.
+The pizzeria has since expanded to over 65 locations in Colorado, Florida, Indiana, Iowa, Minnesota, Ohio, Nevada, and Wisconsin.
 The chain has also expanded to offer catering and ship frozen pizzas in the United States.

 History

-Brothers Efren and Joseph Boglio were born in a small town near Turin, Italy, where their mother had been known for the quality of her recipes.
+Brothers Efren and Joseph Boglio were born in a small town near Turin, Italy, where their mother was known for the quality of her recipes.
 Her family was most fond of her Easter pizza pies.
-The brothers first immigrated to Argentina and subsequently (separately) to the U.S. Upon arriving in America, Efren began working at a pizzeria in Chicago, but he was not satisfied with the pizzas he tasted and decided to open his own restaurant, Roma.
-When Joseph came to Chicago, Efren has stated they decided to open a restaurant using their mother's recipe and after experimenting over several months developed the stuffed pizza.
+The brothers emigrated first to Argentina and subsequently (separately) to the U.S. Upon arriving in America, Efren began working at a pizzeria in Chicago, but he was not satisfied with the pizzas he tasted and decided to open his own restaurant, Roma.
+By his account, when Joseph came to Chicago, the two decided to open a restaurant using their mother's recipe and after experimenting over several months developed the stuffed pizza.
 In 1974, they founded Giordano's.

 Challenges

-Several commentators have questioned the restaurant's claim about the creation of the stuffed pizza, noting similarities with the origin story of Nancy's Pizza, which had introduced its own stuffed pizza in the same year.
-Both chains claim to have based the pizza off a family recipe for scarciedda, an Easter dish common to Basilicata and Apulia, two regions of Italy.
-Due to the similarities commentators have suggested there is a connection between the founders of the two pizza chains.
+Several commentators have questioned the restaurant's claim about the creation of the stuffed pizza, noting similarities with the origin story of Nancy's Pizza, which introduced its own stuffed pizza in the same year.
+Both chains claim to have based their pizza on a family recipe for scarciedda, an Easter dish common to Basilicata and Apulia, two regions of Italy.
+Some critics have posited a connection between the founders of the two pizza chains.

 New ownership

 John Apostolou, a native of Greece, together with his wife Eva, acquired Giordano's in 1988.
-In 1993 he told Crain's Chicago Business of their ambitions to expand the chain by opening over 100 new locations in the United States, Europe, and the Middle East.
-However, this desired expansion did not materialize.
+In 1993 he told Crain's Chicago Business of their ambitions to expand the chain by opening over 100 new locations in the United States, Europe, and the Middle East, but failed to do so.
 Under Apostolou's stewardship, Giordano's opened a restaurant in Milwaukee in 1995 and planned for five more, but the Milwaukee location closed in 2002.
 The first major expansion outside Illinois began in 2005 when Giordano's opened locations in Florida.